onnela-lab/Leveraging-Contact-Network-Information-in-Clustered-Observational-Studies-of-Infectious-Processes/README.md

    `A3.)` Use R to run "global analysis.R" for final formatting.

-Part B: Application to Microfinance Data.
+**Part B: Application to Microfinance Data.**

-   `B1.)` The microfinance data used in this paper is publically available, referenced here:  http://economics.mit.edu/faculty/eduflo/social
+   `B1`.
+The microfinance data used in this paper is publically available, referenced here:  http://economics.mit.edu/faculty/eduflo/social

-   `B2.)` use Python to run `data generation.py` to compile the microfinance data into a single dataset.
+   `B2`. use Python to run `data generation.py` to compile the microfinance data into a single dataset.

    `B3.)` Use R to run `Data Completion.R` to concatenate the data with the defined exposures.